Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/10_Plan Limitiations/1_Detailed_Plan.md

-# Detailed Plan: Finalization of Frontend pages
+# Detailed Plan: Token Deduction and Plan Limitations

 ## 1. Overview

-This document outlines the finalization of the required frontend pages for the MVP.
+This document outlines the plan limitations and token deduction implemenetation for the users subscriptionfor the MVP.

 **The Core Requirement:**
-- Review the My Videos page
-- Review the Settings page
+-
-- Other pages that need to be reviewed and finalized.

 **The Solution:**
-- Finalize the frontend pages for the MVP.
+-

 ---